Key elements of how are retainers work.

 Please send any codes you receive via the portal chat or using our WhatsApp Business chat.

-For an overview of support communication methods see our support protocols page.
+For an overview of support communication methods see our Support Protocols page.

 As we are a digital marketing agency, not a security firm we do not manage or monitor your wider security posture, and we do not control how Google secures its own systems.